 The filing highlights tensions with China over aid for wind-power and solar companies, which have grabbed market share from European rivals that once dominated the industry.
 The increased competition has slashed profit margins, cutting solar- panel prices by half last year and tipping more than a dozen companies into bankruptcy.

 Q-Cells SE (QCE) of Germany, once the biggest solar-cell maker, surrendered its lead to China’s Suntech Power Holdings Co. in the past four years and sought court protection from creditors in April.
 Vestas Wind Systems A/S (VWS) of Denmark is cutting a 10th of its workers as its market share slips away to China’s Sinovel Wind Group Co. and Xinjiang Goldwind Science & Technology Co.

-The Asian nation has supported companies with credit lines from state-owned China Development Bank Corp., helping Suntech and peers Yingli Green Energy Holdings Co., Trina Solar Ltd. (TSL) and LDK Solar Co. ramp up production even as panel prices fell.
+The Asian nation has supported companies with credit lines from state-owned China Development Bank Corp., helping Suntech and peers Yingli Green Energy Holdings Co., Trina Solar Ltd. (TSL:US) and LDK Solar Co. ramp up production even as panel prices fell.